v2.71 ( 5 Dec 2015)

 - ReportDump command to display storage in hex and character.

 - ReportHeap command to display and validate OS Heaps.
-If heap is corrupt, it will dump the block which is invalid, and raise an error.
+If heap is corrupt, it will display the block which is invalid, and raise an error.

 - ReportWhere command to display information about the latest abort.